On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Relation to the discriminant multiplicity conjecture

-At present, for $n \geq 6$, nothing better than the bound trivially available from (\ref{fields}) is known for $\Dbf_n(\varpi)$.
-For $n=3,4,5$ the best-known results are as follows.
-For cubic fields, $\Dbf_3(1/3)$ is known by \cite{EllVen07}.
 For quartic fields, $\Dbf_4(1/2)$ holds.
 To see this, let us momentarily denote by $\Dbf_4(G;\varpi)$ the veracity of Property \ref{property_D} restricted to those fields of degree $4$ and Galois group of the Galois closure isomorphic to $G$.
 Then $\Dbf_4(S_4;1/2)$ is due to \cite{Klu06b}, $\Dbf_4(A_4; 0.2784....)$ is due to \cite[Prop.
-2.6]{PTBW17x}, $\Dbf_4(K_4;0)$ is classical, as is $\Dbf_4(C_4;0)$ (see e.g. \cite[Prop.
-2.3]{PTBW17x}), and finally $\Dbf_4(D_4;0)$ holds; we include a brief proof of this last fact in an appendix in \S \ref{sec_app_D4}.
-For quintic fields, $\Dbf_5(199/200)$ is deduced in \cite{PTBW17x} as an immediate consequence of \cite{Bha10a}.
+2.5]{PTBW20}, $\Dbf_4(K_4;0)$ follows from class field theory, as does $\Dbf_4(C_4;0)$ (see e.g. techniques in \cite{Wri89} also illustrated in \cite[Prop.
+2.1]{PTBW20}), and finally $\Dbf_4(D_4;0)$ holds; we include a brief proof of this last fact in an appendix in \S \ref{sec_app_D4}.